phazarik/CMS-OpenData-analysis/README.md

 > **Note :** This particular set of codes works with a specific structure of the input ntuple.
 If there is any change made to the branches of the flat ntuple, The `TTreeReader` method in the `AnaOpenData.h` file needs to be modified accordingly.
 Otherwise it leads to "Segmentation error" during runtime.

-## How to make ntuples:
+## How to make AOD2FunAOD and miniAOD2FunAOD:

-The NTuple maker codes can be found in the `./NtupleMaker` directory.
+The AOD2FunAOD maker codes can be found in the `./AOD2FunAOD` directory.

 ## For CMS-OpenData-Virtual Machine: